-Our nominating and corporate governance committee is composed of Joshua Bilenker, M.D., and John W. Cumming.
-Dr. Bilenker will serve as chairman of the committee.
-Our board of directors has determined that each member of the nominating and corporate governance committee is "independent" as defined under the applicable listing standards of NASDAQ.
+Our nominating and corporate governance committee is composed of , and , with serving as chairman of the committee.
+Our board of directors has determined that each member of the nominating and corporate governance committee is "independent" as defined under the applicable listing standards of NASDAQ and SEC rules and regulations.
 The nominating and corporate governance committee's responsibilities include:

-- identifying individuals qualified to become board members; - · recommending to our board the persons to be nominated for election as directors and to each of the board's committees; - · reviewing and making recommendations to the board with respect to management succession planning; - · developing and recommending to the board corporate governance principles; and - · overseeing an annual evaluation of the board.
+- identifying individuals qualified to become board members; - · recommending to our board the persons to be nominated for election as directors and to each of the board's committees; - reviewing and making recommendations to the board with respect to management succession planning; - developing and recommending to the board corporate governance principles; and - overseeing an annual evaluation of the board.